HAG: Hierarchical Demographic Tree-based Agent Generation for Topic-Adaptive Simulation: Evaluation Details

 For each dataset, we applied rigorous filtering to ensure the quality of the behavioral text used for demographic inference: \begin{itemize} \item \textbf{Data Cleaning:} We filtered out short texts (fewer than 15 tokens) and removed non-natural language content (e.g., spam, URLs).
 To ensure an appropriate amount of context for profiling, we subsampled the review datasets (Amazon/IMDb) by filtering reviews within a specified time range and retaining users with an appropriate number of posted reviews.
 For Amazon Reviews 2023, we kept reviews posted in 2023 and retained users with at least 10 reviews.
 For IMDb Movie Reviews, we kept reviews posted in 2021--2022. \item \textbf{Topic Selection:} We selected topics based on two criteria: (1) \textit{Volume}, ensuring at least 50 unique users participated in the discussion; and (2) \textit{Controversy/Diversity}, ensuring the topic elicited a wide range of sentiments and perspectives.
 Guided by these criteria, we selected eleven discussion themes in Bluesky, two product categories in Amazon, and two movies in IMDb as our topics.
 The selected topics are detailed in Table~\ref{tab:topics}. \end{itemize}

 \paragraph{Text-to-Persona Pipeline.} Since public datasets lack fine-grained demographic labels, we employed a Text-to-Persona approach to infer Ground Truth personas from user-generated content.
 The attributes of personas are derived from the demographic attributes extracted from the WVS dataset, as shown in Table~\ref{tab:wvs_attributes}.
 We utilized \textbf{GPT-4o} as the inference engine due to its superior reasoning capabilities.
 The model accepts a user's historical posts/reviews as input and infers demographic attributes (Age, Gender, Education, Income, Occupation, Social Class).
 To minimize hallucinations, the model was instructed to return "Unknown" if the text provided insufficient clues.
-The specific prompt used for this transformation is presented in Table~\ref{tab:prompt_text2persona}.